 The Gulf of Mexico menhaden purse seine fishery currently lacks an effective observer program to determine if protected species takes are occurring.
 A pilot observer study was conducted in 2011, however the placement of observers within the fishing operation may not have allowed the observers to adequately observe for sea turtle bycatch.
-This project aims to develop a methodology to effectively monitor the menhaden purse seine fishery in the northern Gulf of Mexico for sea turtle bycatch.
+This project aims to develop effective methods for monitoring interactions with sea turtles and other protected species during fishing operations.
 If a satisfactory methodology is established, the monitoring could be expanded within the fishery, which would allow for more informed and appropriate management of the fishery to reduce potential interactions with sea turtles.
-If sufficient data were collected through this project, it could directly inform potential bycatch reduction strategies that could be implemented through a voluntary incentivized program, without the need for continued observer monitoring.
+If sufficient data were collected through this project, it could directly inform potential strategies that could be implemented through a voluntary incentivized program, without the need for continued observer monitoring.
 As with most fisheries-related projects, a key factor that affects project effectiveness and future benefits includes the willingness of the industry to adopt the recommended practices, which may be influenced by perception, cost, or logistical constraints.